keysh123/Spotify_Clone/README.md

 # Spotify_Clone
-A responsive and polished frontend-only Spotify clone built with React.js and Tailwind CSS.
-It replicates core UI elements like sidebar, navbar, playlists, and songs.
-No backend/audio streaming—limited tracks are stored locally in assets for mock interaction.
+A responsive and modern frontend clone of Spotify built with React.js and Tailwind CSS.
+This project replicates the look and feel of the Spotify web player, including components like the sidebar, navigation bar, playlists, and a song display interface.
+This is a frontend-only implementation — no backend or actual music streaming functionality.